OM kram krim kraum sah bhaumaya namah

-Kuja Dosha expression for Mangala in Rashi of Budha * Gemini or Kanya * is verbally aggressive.
+Kuja Dosha expression for Mangala in Rashi of Budha can be verbally aggressive.
 Mangala-Kanya tends toward verbal attacks using sarcastic and critical language.
 The barbs are hurtful although the factual content is often painfully accurate.
-In Mithuna,"conversationally invasive"- can be a compulsive talker.
+In Mithuna, conversationally invasive Kuja may be a compulsive talker.

-Kuja Dosha expression for Mangala in swakshetra* Arietis and Scorpionis * is the huntsman and the deep miner: muscular and penetrating, with a burning instinct to Win. in Mesha, physically responsive and self-referential; in Kaurpi, psychologically aggressive and controlling.
+Kuja Dosha expression for Mangala in svakshetra pursues the goal as the huntsman and the deep miner: muscular and penetrating, with a burning instinct to Win.
+In Mesha, physically responsive and self-referential; in Kaurpi, psychologically aggressive and controlling.

-Kuja Dosha expression for Mangala in the Chandra rashi * Cancer * is emotionally passive-aggressive.
+Kuja Dosha expression for Mangala in Karkata * is emotionally passive-aggressive.
 Often compulsively manipulative, trying to sneak, trick, defraud, or get away with something.
 This is the most difficult rashi for Kuja.
-If in Azlesa in bhava-4, the native was manipulated by an unstable mother in early childhood, and is typically unable to sustain a non-manipulative adult relationship.
+If in Aśleṣa - Naga in bhava-4, the native was manipulated by an unstable mother in early childhood, and is typically unable to sustain a non-manipulative adult relationship.

-Kuja Dosha expression for Mangala in Rashi of Shani ** Capricornus or Aquarius * = a social rule-enforcer.
-Makara represents the"rules of the jungle" One may become a captain of industry but treats one's spouse like an employee, seeking"business objectives " for the marriage * primarily, increasing one's social rank through spousal support *; in Kumbha,"rules of the assembly" - native sees the spouse as one friend among many; may interpret fidelity as a group experience.
+Kuja Dosha expression for Mangala in Rashi of Shani * = a social rule-enforcer.
+Makara represents the"rules of the jungle" One may become a captain of industry but treats one's spouse like an employee, seeking business objectives for the marriage * primarily, increasing one's social rank through spousal support *; in Kumbha, "rules of the assembly.
+Kuja sees the spouse as one friend among many; may interpret fidelity as a group experience.

-Kuja Dosha expression for Mangala in Rashi of Shukra * Taurus and Libra * instinctively seeks a physical and social basis for relationships, but may drive too aggressively toward sensual experience and compulsive re-engineering of new agreements.
+Kuja Dosha expression for Mangala in Rashi of Shukra - instinctively seeks a physical and social basis for relationships, but may drive too aggressively toward sensual experience and compulsive re-engineering of new agreements.
 May not be able to leave well enough alone.

-Kuja Dosha expression for Mangala in Rashi of Brihaspati * Sagittarius and Pisces* enforced knowledge.
+Kuja Dosha expression for Mangala in Rashi of Brihaspati - enforced knowledge.
 One may act generously and inclusively, but only in the environments wherein others follow one's own doctrine.